vectordotdev/content-old/posts/multiprocessing-vs-multithreading-python.md

 Here, we've got 10 jobs that we want to get done and 5 workers that will work on the job.

-#### Multithreading is not always the perfect solution
+### Multithreading is not always the perfect solution
 I find that many guides tend to skip the negatives of using the tool they've just been trying to teach you.
 It's important to understand that there are both pros and cons associated with using all these tools.
 For example:
 1. There is overhead associated with managing threads, so you don't want to use it for basic tasks (like the example)
 2. Increases the complexity of the program, which can make debugging more difficult

-## Multiprocessing and the difference from Threading
+## What is Multiprocessing?
+How is it different than Threading?

 Without multiprocessing, Python programs have trouble maxing out your system's specs because of the `GIL` (Global Interpreter Lock).
 Python wasn't designed considering that personal computers might have more than one core (shows you how old the language is), so the GIL is necessary because Python is not thread-safe and there is a globally enforced lock when accessing a Python object.
 Though not perfect, it's a pretty effective mechanism for memory management. _What can we do?_